Glen Perkins: Pitching style

 Perkins threw three pitches: a four-seam fastball (95–97 mph), a two-seam fastball (93–96), and a slider (83–86).
 There is little variation in his pitch usage against right-handed and left-handed hitters.
-His velocity and effectiveness have increased since the beginning of the 2011 season, coinciding with a move to the bullpen: "Going to the bullpen allowed me to get healthy.
+His velocity and effectiveness started to increase at the beginning of the 2011 season, coinciding with a move to the bullpen: "Going to the bullpen allowed me to get healthy.
 As a starter, I had just worn down."
 In 2009, as a starter, Perkins posted a 5.89 ERA and an average fastball speed of about 90 mph.
 His ERA dropped considerably in the bullpen (2.48 in 2011), and his strikeout rate nearly doubled.
 When Perkins was a starter, he also threw a curveball and changeup.

 Perkins's four-seamer has become a weapon, averaging almost 96 mph in 2011 and 2012.
 It also has a very high (for a fastball) whiff rate of 29% in 2012.

 Perkins claims to use PITCHf/x data and sabermetric statistics to study his pitching appearances.

 Broadcasting career

 On August 1, 2018, Perkins served as analyst for the Facebook Live broadcasting crew working the Indians-Twins game.
-In 2019, Perkins became an analyst for Fox Sports North, which later rebranded as Bally Sports North, serving as pre- and post-game analyst.
+In 2019, Perkins began serving as a pre-game and post-game analyst for Twins telecasts on Fox Sports North, which later rebranded as Bally Sports North.

-Personal

-Perkins is married to Alisha (Weber) and they have two children.